 iPhone Randomly Turns Itself Off with Battery Remaining?

-Strange things can happen with your battery gauge on an iPhone: Your battery percentage is at 10 or 15 percent, but suddenly, the iPhone turns off by itself.
+Sometimes the battery of the iPhone has very annoying mishaps.
+Your battery percentage is at 10 or 15 percent, but suddenly, the iPhone turns off by itself.
 What is causing your iPhone to shut down unexpectedly and prematurely?
 This issue was and is affecting a number of devices and can’t be pinned down to one specific iPhone generation.
 Fortunately, we have a number of solutions to this strange issue that you can try to fix your iPhone.
-If the device is still up and running for most of the time, you shouldn’t have to worry about a dead battery.
 Try some of our suggestions and see if they help!

 Issue: iPhone turns off by itself before battery is empty